snorlon/cs480Brown/Assignment09/README.md

         Right - Open menu
-            Can pause or resume simulation or exit Middle Mouse - hold to rotate camera
+            Can pause or resume simulation or exit Middle Mouse - hold to rotate camera Mousewheel up and Mousewheel down - Zooming in & out on current camera

         Mouse - Control player 1 (if AI not enabled)